 SOX – Sarbanes-Oxley Act (2002)

 The Sarbanes-Oxley Act of 2002 was introduced in the wake of the Enron scandal.
 Businesses must be able to verify the accuracy of their financial statements.
 It is all well and good for a company to report to investors and stakeholders that everything is financially in order, but they must be able to prove that is the case.
-In the case of Enron, the information provided was inaccurate.
-Deliberately inaccurate.
+In the case of Enron, the information provided was deliberately inaccurate.
 SOX was introduced to protect investors from fraud.

-Under SOX, all financial data must be retained for a minimum period of seven years, which extends to email, since email is often used to communicate account information.
+Under SOX, all financial data must be retained for a minimum period of seven years, which extends to email, since email is often used to communicate financial information.
 Email communications discussing business operations must also be retained for 7 years.

 UK business data retention laws